Amanda Falconer, like any great inventor and entrepreneur, was compelled to act on her big idea in order to solve a problem.

 We’re in a time when many of our small-to-medium businesses are doing it tough.
 But, Amanda’s efforts and investment in research and development have shown the benefits of collaboration.
 Not least of all for our fluffy friends who are even more important to us at home today.

 Tired of barking up the wrong tree?
-Find out how we enable SMEs to collaborate.
+Find out what matters to small and medium businesses when it comes to research and development.